-Edna, a U.S. Marine Corps veteran, was referred to Paralyzed Veterans of America’s employment program, PAVE, by a PVA National Service Officer who was assisting with her VA benefits claim for her service-connected disabilities.
-At the time of the initial assessment, PAVE certified Vocational Rehabilitation Counselor Samantha Ruppert learned that Edna was an underemployed foster mom of three small children.
+Edna, a U.S. Marine Corps veteran, was referred to Paralyzed Veterans of America’s Veterans Career Program, by a PVA National Service Officer who was assisting with her VA benefits claim for her service-connected disabilities.
+At the time of the initial assessment, the Veterans Career Program certified Vocational Rehabilitation Counselor Samantha Ruppert learned that Edna was an underemployed foster mom of three small children.
 Although she wanted to pursue a better-paying job, Edna found it difficult to balance the challenges of an active job search with managing her disabilities and other family responsibilities.

 For months, Edna and her counselor worked closely together to identify suitable career opportunities based on her interests, education, and vocational goals.
 Edna holds an MBA and was interested in positions in Northern Virginia.
 Samantha identified a paid IT training opportunity.
 After successful completion of the two-month rigorous training program, a select group of participants were invited to apply and interview for full-time, entry-level IT positions.
 Edna was selected to interview for one of these positions and in September 2017, she was offered a position as a Project Coordinator & Analyst with a median starting salary.